jasonluther/basement-bouldering-wall/README.md

 Our kids are beginning climbers, so we're starting with a very slight tilt (about 1&deg;) and no crazy overhangs.

-Because the wall is nearly vertical, most of the load is carried by the concrete floor, so we don't need heavy-duty attachments to the wall and ceiling.

 We had enough room to make the wall a little longer, but I kept it at a multiple of 4' (the width of the plywood sheets) to keep the build simpler and minimize waste.

 ## Frame